lpalova/lpalova.github.io/_posts/2016-4-11-MTA-Turnstile-Data.md

 ![86th street entries](/images/MTA/entries/heatmap_72 ST, 123.png)

 We also look at the traffic exiting the turnstiles for the same three stations: ''34 ST-PENN STA'' (all traffic through all the turnstiles at Penn), ''86 ST, 456'' and ''72 ST, 123''.
 Our results are plotted below.
+Penn Station exit turnstiles show less traffic during morning peak hours.
+That is, less people are leaving Penn Station subway turnstiles (e.g. to take trains) in the morning.
+The afternoon rush hour is clearly seen during the 4-8pm time strip Mondays-Thursdays and noon-8pm time window on Fridays.
+Similar patterns are seen for the ''86 ST, 456" and ''72 ST, 123", with relatively more traffic during the weekends.

 ![Penn Station exits](/images/MTA/exits-by-station/heatmap_34 ST-PENN STA.png)
 ![86th street exits](/images/MTA/exits/heatmap_86 ST, 456.png)